James O'Shaughnessy Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- O'Shaughnessy's 10.5 receiving yards per game in his two matchups against the Patriots are 19.0 fewer than his over/under for Sunday's game.
+- Against the Patriots, O'Shaughnessy has averaged 10.5 receiving yards per game in his two career matchups, 19.0 fewer than his over/under for Sunday's game.

-- In two matchups versus the Patriots, O'Shaughnessy has not had a touchdown catch.
+- In two matchups versus the Patriots, O'Shaughnessy has not had a TD catch.

 - Note: O'Shaughnessy's stats vs. Patriots date back to 2016.